MehediEhteshum/safe_surf/README.md

    - Note: Rarely, audio still plays in the background.
 May be solved by watching DOM using a setInterval function or working on device audio control.
 Skipped for now.

 2. **Custom VPN service:**
    - Tried to make an app with network layer level permission to monitor device-wide all traffics and control traffics based on keywords in URL.
+In this branch > [yt_dns_block](https://github.com/MehediEhteshum/safe_surf/tree/yt_dns_block)
    - Requires custom VPN using VpnService API, DNS control, HTTP/HTTPS header parsing.
    - Main uncertainty: HTTPS header parsing (e2e encrypted, may violate privacy policy).
    - Decision: Not continuing due to uncertainties.